CN 148231 X - Refrigerator BEKO - Free user manual and instructions

 - Do not cover or block the ventilation holes on your refrigerator with any material.

-- Electrical devices must be repaired by only authorised persons.
+- Electrical devices must be repaired only by authorized persons.
 Repairs performed by incompetent persons create a risk for the user.

 - In case of any failure or during a maintenance or repair work, disconnect your refrigerator's mains supply by either turning off the relevant fuse or unplugging your appliance.